nikkiandsharda/nikkiandsharda.github.io/_pages/banking.md

 🔐 Why it matters:
 - Checking your account helps you catch fraud early and protect your money.

-Example of a bank statement, look for unusual transactions.
+Example of a bank statement, look for unusual transactions:

 ![image](https://github.com/user-attachments/assets/8a0793b7-6283-4abe-bbce-fbf40788127c)
+(Angela, 2022)

 # 📧 **Don’t Open Suspicious Emails or Links**